4 Billboard Analysis

 Before we can get into the analysis, we want to set up a new notebook to separate our cleaning from our analysis.

-The data outputs in this book will differ from what you get since the source data is updated every week.
+The data outputs in this book might differ from what you get since the source data is updated every week.
 This is especially true in videos and gifs.

 4.3 Setting up an analysis notebook